Individual Counselling for Adults (Ages 18+)

 Their work is supervised by a Registered Psychologist.
 This means that their cases are discussed with their supervisor in full (including the names and personal information of clients), their supervisor has full access to all of their documentation and files, supervisors may view live or recorded sessions, and supervisors hold responsibility for the welfare of the client.

-• My work is currently being supervised by Dr. Tracy Muth, R.Psych.
+• My work is currently being supervised by Dr. Carley Hoyle, R.Psych.

 They are working towards the requirements of registration.
 This means that they are completing a minimum of 1600 hours of supervised practice and 107 hours of supervision, and they are working towards completion of licensing examinations including the Examination for Professional Practice in Psychology and the Law & Ethics for Alberta Psychologists Exam.